Car fog lights: how and when to use them

 This is where things get hazy (so to speak) and it’s a subject of debate.
 Especially as inappropriate use of fog lights is a bugbear for many motorists.

 Use the other cars around you as an indication of whether they are necessary.
-Look at the car 100 yards ahead and judge how visible it is.
+Look at the car 100 metres ahead and judge how visible it is.
 If you can see it clearly, fog lights aren’t needed.
+If the car is lost in the haze, with only glimmers of light to be seen, then it’s time to switch your fog lights on.

-This is especially important on the motorway, given how fast you and the cars around you are travelling.
-Truthfully, if conditions are that bad, we’d hope speeds will be below the 70mph limit.
+This is especially important on the motorway, given how fast you and other cars around you are travelling.
+Frankly, if conditions are that bad, we’d hope speeds will be below the 70mph limit.
+As soon as conditions clear, it’s important to switch your fog lights off again.

 What if I leave my fog lights on?

 It’s a legal issue, too.
-If the police see you driving with your fog lights unnecessarily, a £50 on-the-spot fine could be issued.
+If the police see you driving with your fog lights on unnecessarily, a £50 on-the-spot fine could be issued.

 Front fog lights aren’t a legal requirement, but many cars have them fitted as standard.
-In most cars, they can be switched on using the same stalk as the headlights, or by a button on the dashboard.
+In most cars, they can be switched on using the same stalk as the headlights, or via a button on the dashboard.

 You will also see a warning symbol on the dashboard to confirm fog lights are on.

-Any other tips for driving in fog?
+Other tips for driving in fog

 First of all, it’s usually beneficial not to use your main beam headlights.
 While it’s tempting to flick them on to give a better view, in thick fog it will cause reflections and reduce visibility even more.